 Once the trigger is set, the email flow is triggered for all profiles that meet the specified criteria on that day.

-Transactional emails allow you to apply filter before, on, and after the trigger condition, as well as all time filters that considers all of these cases.
+Transactional emails allow you to apply filters before, on, and after the trigger condition, as well as all time filters that consider all of these cases.

 These filters help you create subsets of your audience and send them targeted emails that align with their interests and actions.